-Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous Sen. Amy Klobuchar (D- MN) and temporary importation when there are fewer than 5 competitors on drugs that have been on the market for at least 10 years (i.e., a marginally- competitive market exists).
+Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous A drug required to be refrigerated at any time during manufacturing, packaging, processing, or holding.
+A photoreactive drug.
+Short on Competition Act (S. 844) Sen. Amy Klobuchar (D- MN) Allows HHS to grant expedited reviews/inspections and temporary importation when there are fewer than 5 competitors on drugs that have been on the market for at least 10 years (i.e., a marginally- competitive market exists).
 Gives the FDA explicit authority to allow temporary importation from certain countries when HHS determines there is a drug shortage.
-Are prescription drug products (i.e., subject to section 503(b) of the FFDCA); Are lawfully marketed in an eligible country (i.e., Australia, Canada, Israel, Japan, New Zealand, Switzerland, South Africa, an EU member state, or a country in the European Economic Area); Contain the same active ingredient as the drug for which there is a shortage; and Will be subject to certain notification and reporting requirements. shortage no longer applies (whichever occurs first).
-HHS that they intend to seek approval of the drug.
+In the event of a drug shortage, authorizes the importation of certain drugs if they: Are prescription drug products (i.e., subject to section 503(b) of the FFDCA); Are lawfully marketed in an eligible country (i.e., Australia, Canada, Israel, Japan, New Zealand, Switzerland, South Africa, an EU member state, or a country in the European Economic Area); Contain the same active ingredient as the drug for which there is a shortage; and Will be subject to certain notification and reporting requirements.
+Authorizes importation of a drug in the event of a shortage for up to 3 years, or when the drug shortage no longer applies (whichever occurs first).
+Manufacturers.
+Requires manufacturers to certify to HHS that they intend to seek approval of the drug.
 Importers.
 Requires importers to file with HHS information: Attesting that the requirements for a qualifying drug have been met.
 Identifying the drug, the importer proposes to import and the manufacturer from which the importer proposes to import such drugs.
 Requests authority to import the drug; HHS.
-Requires HHS to include information on the number of drugs authorized for temporary importation in its annual report to Congress. otherwise qualified drug if it is determined that: The drug is not safe and effective.
+Requires HHS to include information on the number of drugs authorized for temporary importation in its annual report to Congress.
+Denial of Importation.
+Authorizes HHS to deny importation of an otherwise qualified drug if it is determined that: The drug is not safe and effective.
 The drug is used in conjunction with a device for which there is no reasonable assurance of safety and effectiveness.
-The authorization to market the drug in one or more of the permissible countries has been rescinded or withdrawn because of concerns relating to the safety or effectiveness of the drug. competitive market exists with respect to an applicable drug (i.e., not a radio pharmaceutical drug product), authorizes HHS to: Treat the marginally- competitive market3 as creating a drug shortage; Expedite the review of applications and inspections with respect to the drug; and Authorize the importation of the drug.
+The authorization to market the drug in one or more of the permissible countries has been rescinded or withdrawn because of concerns relating to the safety or effectiveness of the drug.
+Marginally- Competitive Markets.
+If a marginally- competitive market exists with respect to an applicable drug (i.e., not a radio pharmaceutical drug product), authorizes HHS to: Treat the marginally- competitive market3 as creating a drug shortage; Expedite the review of applications and inspections with respect to the drug; and Authorize the importation of the drug.